RSS | @al_dinja | Soundcloud

 Mondrian is an instrument in DIN Is Noise inspired by the works of Dutch artist

 Piet Mondrian.
 A box on the screen goes from tone to octave along both its width and height.
 You can split this box vertically or horizontally to create two new boxes.
 You can keep on going and make a Mondrian like painting.
-You can also bounce a ball inside one of these boxes, that sounds a note [or a microtone depending on where it hits] when it hits a wall or a ceiling.
-You can bounce more balls, in different boxes, speed them up or slow them down, move them from one box to another, make them change their course as they travel, change the attack, decay times and octaves of the notes triggered by each ball, make them make slits that they can pass thru by breaking walls and ceilings or heal these slits, the slits can open and close, the balls can also turn randomly, speed up or slow down randomly, teleport and clone.
-Yes, really :) Boxes can split themselves on their own, at notes of the scale or anywhere.
-They can even trap bouncing balls!
+You can also bounce a ball inside one of these boxes and when it hits a wall or a ceiling sounds a note [or a microtone depending on where it hit].
+You can bounce more balls, in different boxes, speed them up or slow them down, move them from one box to another, change their course as they travel, change the attack, decay times and octaves of the notes triggered by each ball, break walls or ceilings to make slits or heal these slits as they pass thru them, the slits can open and close, the balls can also turn randomly, speed up or slow down randomly, teleport and clone.
+Boxes can split themselves on their own, at notes of the scale or anywhere.
+They can trap bouncing balls too!

 Figure 109.
 A ball bouncing in a box.
 It triggeres C, G and Ab and C notes.
-Circles mark the triggered notes, their size marks their rise and fall.
+Circles mark the triggered notes, their size tracks their rise and fall.

 Figure 110.
 A bouncing ball changes course as it travels.
 Sounds C, C, Ab and G and C notes.
 If it didnt change course as it traveled, it would still sound these notes but at a different tempo.